 Although the causes of infertility are mostly physiological, the resulting heartbreak and insecurity take a toll on the mental health of an individual as well.
 In addition to this, infertility treatments which many times involve hormonal treatments result in a huge psychological impact.

 A study has come forward stating that almost half of the women and almost 15% of the men have labeled their infertility as the most depressing experience of their lives.

 The reactions of females and males differ in response to the news of infertility, research suggests.
 Men even though do not express as much but they undergo the same phases of fear, anxiety, depression, and guilt over not being able to reproduce.

 Infertile Male often has issues such as anxiety.
 It results mainly from their concern about masculinity, sexual adequacy, and potency.
 It also results in mental stress.

 Infertility also is a big blow to the perception of selves, resulting in mental instability which leads to the development of impotence.

 This negative impact on the sperm count as well.
 The sperm parameters get affected in a significant proportion.

-It also results in erectile dysfunction, lack of confidence and decreased libido.
+It also results in erectile dysfunction, lack of confidence, and decreased libido.

-Psychological counselling for Male Infertility:
+Psychological counseling for Male Infertility:

 Even though many times males hide this factor, it does have its repercussions.
 It can be treated by following interventions: